OneRaynyDay/GotosGEMM/README.md

 # GotosGEMM

-**Implemented GEMM via GEPP & GEBP, which is the fastest theoretical GEMM variant according to Kazushige Goto.**
+**Implemented GEMM via GEPP & GEBP, which is the fastest theoretical GEMM variant according to Kazushige Goto.** To use stack-allocated, fixed size arrays in C++, use:

+    static_gemm.hpp

+For heap-allocated, dynamic size arrays in C++, use:

+    dynamic_gemm.hpp

+To reproduce the benchmarks, set the macro preprocessor directive `DYNAMIC` on or off inside of `main.cpp`.

 The below times are measured on the following platform:

     Intel(R) Core(TM) i7-6660U CPU @ 2.40GHz

 which runs `AVX2` instructions.
+Compiled using gcc-8, version 8.2.0, on a Macbook Pro.

 ---